BYVoid/uchardet/README.md

 # uchardet

-[uchardet](https://github.com/BYVoid/uchardet) is a C language binding of the original C++ implementation of the universal charset detection library by Mozilla.
+[uchardet](https://github.com/BYVoid/uchardet) is an encoding detector library, which takes a sequence of bytes in an unknown character encoding without any additional information, and attempts to determine the encoding of the text.
+Returned encoding names are [iconv](https://www.gnu.org/software/libiconv/)-compatible.

-uchardet is an encoding detector library, which takes a sequence of bytes in an unknown character encoding without any additional information, and attempts to determine the encoding of the text.
-Returned encoding names are iconv-compatible.
+uchardet started as a C language binding of the original C++ implementation of the universal charset detection library by Mozilla.
+It can now detect more charsets, and more reliably than the original implementation.

 The original code of universalchardet is available at http://lxr.mozilla.org/seamonkey/source/extensions/universalchardet/